Listen to the fallen leaves crunching under your feet. Can you taste the earth?

 Trust we are all connected.
 Put your hands upon the shoulders of the person in front of you.
 Close your eyes and walk.
 Consciously, feeling the earth beneath you and the sky above you.

-Ways to meditate during your forest walk:
+Ways to listen during your forest walking meditation:

 • Close your eyes.